 - In ice cream

 - Puréed for a dessert sauce to serve over ice cream

-You might think it’s daunting, but I want to show you that it’s easy to learn how to cut and eat Prickly Pears.
+You might think it’s daunting, but I want to show you that it’s easy to learn how to cut, eat and juice Prickly Pears.

 Now let’s demystify this unique and beautiful fruit, shall we?